mrkcor/emphloyer/README.md

 raises an exception then the job will fail.

 When a job fails the mayTryAgain method determines whether it may be attempted again or not.
-If your backend updates the stored attributes when a job fails and is reset (like the Employer-PDO backend does starting at version 0.1.1) then you could manage whether to retry or not based on a number of attempts.
-Note that the default implementation in \Emphloyer\AbstractJob simply returns false.
+You could for example implement retry behaviour by keeping track of the number of retries in your job's internal attributes.
+Note that changing the attributes during the perform method will not persist them in the backend because the perform method is executed in a forked process and never communicated back to the master process, instead implement the beforeFail hook in your job instance and have that update the attributes in the job's instance in the master process.

 You can control the number of processes for jobs based on their type.
 When you inherit from the \Emphloyer\AbstractJob class the type will be set to 'job' by